cseriildi/cseriildi/README.md

 # Hi there 👋
-### I am a fresh graduate who is interested in Data Science and Machine Learning.
-I consider myself as curious and quick learner.
-Looking for an opportunity where I can use and develop my existing skills and deepen my knowledge in other relevant areas as well.
+### I am a mathematician, who is currently working as a Data Analyst.
+I am interested in Machine Learning, and I am looking for a Data Scientist opportunity.
+Although I am new in this field, but I consider myself a curious person and a fast learner and I can easily adapt to new environments thus I can quickly become a useful part of the team.

 ### You can check out here some of my solutions of programming tasks.